Discover a More Vibrant, Colorful World

 What Is Color Blindness?

-Your retina uses two different types of cells to detect light, known as rods and cones.
+Your retina uses 2 different types of cells to detect light, known as rods and cones.
 Rods detect light and dark tones and are very sensitive to low light levels.
 Cones recognize different colors, like red, green, and blue.

 By combining the information between rods and cones, your brain receives the information you perceive as sight.
 However, if your cone and rod cells don’t function correctly, it can make it difficult for your brain to distinguish colors, leading to color blindness.